Book 2 in the Close Quarters Series

-With a storm moving in and someone lurking outside the cabin, time is running out.
-Brax needs to talk fast and keep his weapons ready.
-And his best weapon is the truth.
+With a storm moving in, someone lurking outside the cabin, and a holiday on the horizon, time is running out.
+Brax needs to talk fast to convince the man he loves…and almost killed…to stay.

 Share This Excerpt